Blooming prairie in Lake Shetek State Park

 Conservation Minnesota worked to fully fund the Land & Water Conservation Fund, one of our nation’s most important programs to conserve land and improve outdoor recreation opportunities throughout the United States.

-Minnesota’s Outdoor Recreation Economy is a $16.7 Billion industry and employs 140,000 Minnesotans
+Minnesota’s outdoor recreation economy is a $16.7 billion industry and employs 140,000 Minnesotans

 Land Initiatives